PhantomChain/docs/docs/core/plugins.md

 ### Packages

-The `packages` directory holds all official packages shipped by ArkEcosystem together with core.
+The `packages` directory holds all official packages shipped by PHANTOM together with core.
 These should not be modified or you might end up with git conflicts when you try to pull or update.

 ### Plugins